Support for PROXY protocol¶

-You need to ensure proper firewall ACL’s in place when this feature is enabled.
+You need to ensure proper firewall Access Control List (ACL) is in place when this feature is enabled.

 Proxying is supported for TCP over IPv4 and IPv6 connections only.
 UNIX socket connections can not be proxied and do not fall under the effect of proxy-protocol-networks=’*’.